 Types of VR Headsets

 You’ll notice that the Premium tethered models have a stronger focus on comfort too.
-Tethered headsets are built to feel comfortable for longer stretches, even though they generally weigh more than those in the other two segments.
+Tethered headsets are built to feel comfortable for long stretches, even though they generally weigh more than those in the other two segments.

 How does VR work?